Nowra to Kosciuszko

 We also recommend that your bicycle is checked and serviced.

 Participants must make their own accommodation bookings.
 It is first in first served.
 A number of rooms will be reserved at Braidwood and Adaminaby where there is limited accommodation.
-Here is suggested accommodation for the other locations:
+Below is suggested accommodation.

 - A couple of indigo supporter have kindly offered accommodation